gvince01/akka-dojo/README.md

 }
 ```

 We can use `.via` to connect multiple flows together.
-For example,
+For example, lets say we want to connect our flow from
+the previous example to another flow that accepts a `String` and outputs a `Seq[Char]`:

 ```scala
 val flow2: Flow[String, Seq[Char], NotUsed] = Flow[String].map { input =>